 In doing my research, claim names like Cindy seemed innocuous and the stuff of small scale mining.
 But there were a lot of Cindys.
 One was named Cindy #288.
 Opening up my browser window further, I saw that Cindy was owned by ASARCO which is a world wide mining company.
 Every commercial operator on the planet knows ASARCO .
 (They offer a fine tour of their open pit Mission Mine property south of Tucson, by the way, and I highly recommend it.)
 The other claims were held by COVADA LLC, a corporation registered on Ellis Street in San Francisco.

 Both corporations are, in effect, absentee landlords.
-While ASARCO and other “majors” have the money to keep claims going, they won’t want to spend money putting people in the field to keep up their markers.
+While ASARCO and other “majors” have the money to keep claims going, they don’t want to spend money to put people in the field to keep up their markers.
 What kind of penalty would they face, anyway?
 Are you really going to sue ASARCO in federal court over a missing marker?
 Is BLM going to penalize them?
 Both situations are laughable.
 So, nothing gets done.
-Only the seven Jet Silver claims seemed owned by locals since their mailing address is in Jean, Nevada, only ten miles from Goodsprings.
+Only the seven Jet Silver claims appeared to be owned by locals since their mailing address is in Jean, Nevada, just ten miles from Goodsprings.
 Click on the image below to enlarge.

 Another interesting thing about the BLM reports was that only the COVADA claims had a county book and page number.
 The paperwork for a valid non-patented mining claim must be filed with BLM and with the county assessor’s office for the county in which the claim exists.
 Both places.
 Otherwise, the claim isn’t valid.
 This information may not appear on a BLM claim report but you’d have to check with the county in question to be positive that the claim wasn’t registered.
 Information goes missing with records, it happens.
 It means, though, more research and time wasting.
 Do you really want to do this?
 Far more simple to get on the ground.